Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 xleaf
 -----

-The xleaf driver is a xrt device driver whose life cycle is managed by a group driver and may or may not have real IO mem or IRQ resources.
-They are the real meat of xrt-mgnt and manage HW subsystems they are attached to.
+The xleaf driver is a xrt_driver whose life cycle is managed by a group driver and may or may not have real IO mem or IRQ resources.
+They are the real meat of xrt-mgmt and manage HW subsystems they are attached to.

-A xleaf driver without real hardware resources manages in-memory states for xrt-mgnt.
-These in-memory states could be shared by multiple other leaves.
+A xleaf driver without real hardware resources manages in-memory states for xrt-mgmt.
+These in-memory states could be shared by multiple other xleaf.

-Leaf drivers assigned to specific hardware resources drive a specific subsystem in the device.
-To manipulate the subsystem or carry out a task, a xleaf driver may ask for help from the root via root calls and/or from other leaves via inter-leaf calls.
+Xleaf drivers assigned to specific hardware resources drive a specific subsystem in the device.
+To manipulate the subsystem or carry out a task, a xleaf driver may ask for help from the root via root calls and/or from other leaves via inter xleaf calls.

 A xleaf can also broadcast events through infrastructure code for other leaves to process.
 It can also receive event notification from infrastructure about